agentsystems/agentsystems-ui/README.md

 ## Integration with AgentSystems

-The UI integrates seamlessly with other AgentSystems components:
+The UI integrates with other AgentSystems components:

 - **Agent Control Plane**: Connects to the gateway API on port 18080
 - **Agent Discovery**: Auto-discovers and displays available agents
 - **Invocation**: Supports sync/async agent invocation with progress tracking
 - **Artifacts**: Handles file uploads and downloads through the gateway
-- **Audit Logs**: Displays tamper-evident audit trail
+- **Audit Logs**: Displays hash-chained audit logs for operation tracking

 ## Development